Tommahawk65/MS4/README.md

 - Configure the permissions for the bucket.
 - In the permissions tab of the bucket.
-- Select edit in the Cross-origin resource sharing(CORS) section and pPaste the following code into the CORS configuration section.
+- Select edit in the Cross-origin resource sharing(CORS) section and paste the following code into the CORS configuration section.
 ```
 [
 {